 Educational Internship Opportunities

 The Education department is pleased to offer several internship opportunities.
-We are seeking highly motivated individuals that are looking for experience in the zoo field.
+We are seeking highly motivated individuals that are looking for experience with environmental education in an informal setting.
 Good public speaking skills and a sense of humor are a must for all internships.
 Applicants must be actively enrolled in college, or a recent (within one year) college graduate.
 Preference is given to those studying a major relating to the internship.
 Internships are unpaid, however a stipend will be awarded to successful interns at the conclusion of their internship.
 Housing, transportation and background check fees are the responsibility of the intern.

 General Education Internship